 74% of our funds were distributed to Pell eligible students and the remaining 26% were distributed to non-Pell eligible students as determined by EFC on their Free Application for Federal Student Aid (FAFSA).

 - The student must be in at least 6 credits.

 - The student had an Expected Family Contribution (EFC) between 0 and 20,000.

 All eligible students (2,126) for Emergency Financial Aid Grants under Section 314(a)(1) of the ARP were awarded the same dollar amount ($800).
 Our method aimed to promptly make available emergency financial aid grants from the advanced funds directly to students for their expenses related to the disruption of campus operations due to coronavirus, such as food, housing, course materials, technology, health care, and child-care expenses.
 As of December 14th, 2022, there were potentially 5,625 students eligible for HEERF III funds.

 Funds were disbursed directly to each eligible student in its entirety, no funds were held for possible debts owed to VWCC.
 Additionally, VWCC provided eligible students with this information:

-As the COVID-19 pandemic has impacted college students across the nation, the federal government passed the American Rescue Plan (ARP) and included in it the Higher Education Emergency Relief Fund III (HEERF III).
-This designated $5.74 million in emergency financial aid grants for eligible students at Virginia Western Community College.
+As the COVID-19 pandemic has impacted college students across the nation, the federal government passed the American Rescue Plan (ARP) (Pub.
+L. 117-2) and included in it the Higher Education Emergency Relief Fund III (HEERF III). $1.7 million was designated for this round of emergency aid grants for eligible students at Virginia Western Community College.